 Many people view the military community almost as an extended family.
 If you’re part of that special club in any capacity, you’ll often feel the gratitude and appreciation being directed your way by everyday members of the public, as well as a host of business owners who can offer you more than just their thanks for serving your country.

-Over 8 million consumers are part of that military community when you count active duty, retired personnel, reservists, and military employees.
-Adding in the immediate families of past and present military personnel, you soon appreciate that this a big group of people who businesses would like to keep happy and recognize.
+Over 8 million consumers are part of that community when you count active duty, retired personnel, reservists, and military employees.
+Adding in the immediate families of past and present military personnel, you soon appreciate that this a big group of people who businesses would like to recognize and keep happy.

-Many travel and leisure providers offer discounts to military veterans as their own gesture of appreciation for the time these veterans have served.
-However, it can often be difficult to instantly locate veterans’ discounts on general travel websites or know where to get the best possible travel deal.
+Many travel and leisure providers (and credit card issuers) offer discounts to service members and veterans as their own gesture of appreciation for the time these people have served.
+However, it can often be difficult to instantly locate military and veterans discounts on general travel websites or know where to get the best possible travel deal.

-This guide aims to provide resources that veterans can use to find travel discounts.
-There is a wide range of continuing and promotional discounts and incentives available, and these can often be found via resources like travel clubs, booking websites, flight websites, resorts, and cruise lines.
+This guide aims to provide resources that military personnel and veterans can use to find travel discounts.
+There is a wide range of continuing and promotional discounts and incentives available, and these can often be found via resources like travel clubs, booking websites, attraction websites, and airline, hotel, and cruise websites.

 Here is a comprehensive guide to getting recognition for your military service in the form of discounts, special offers, and incentives.